 When you are asleep or dead, you do not know your need!
 You have no idea that you are essentially blind, deaf and dumb.
 It is only when you are awake and alive that you can at last really see, hear, feel, touch and speak because you have Life.

 What is vital and eternal is the unseen spiritual life rather than anything visible and external.
 “Woe to him who says to the wooden image, Awake! and to the dumb stone, Arise, teach!
 Yet it cannot for behold, it is laid over with gold and silver and there is no breath at all inside it!”
 (Hab.
 2:19).
-We are simply dumb stones and dry bones until and unless the Breath of God blows and awakens us, breathing His Life into us and transforming us into His living stones.
+We are simply dumb stones and dry bones until and unless the Breath of God blows and awakens us, breathing His Life into us.
 What we may appear to be on the outside is unimportant and can be deceptive; we may look as though we are covered in the gold and silver of God’s nature and words, but what matters is the internal, unseen heart of who we truly are before God – are we simply gold and silver plated or are we genuine, true and solid to the core?
 Our Father is looking for only one thing: His Son and His Truth – His Life in us and through us.

 “The Spirit and the Bride (the Breath and the Trumpets) say, COME!
 And let him who is listening say, COME!
 And let everyone who is thirsty, (who is painfully conscious of his need of being refreshed, supported and strengthened); and whoever desires to do it, let him COME, take, appropriate and drink the Water of LIFE without cost!”
 Revelation 22:17